puruBHU/Keras-Custom-ImageGenerator/README.md

-# Keras-Custom-ImageGenerator
+# Keras-Custom-Data-loader

-Created a custom dataloader to load data from the disk in a batch.
+When we have a large data set and have limited RAM size, then its better to load the data from the disk in batches rather that overloading the system memory with all the data.